Some links in this post may be affiliate links

 Pruning Scarlet Hibiscus involves cutting back the plants in spring by 1/2 to encourage new growth and blooming.
 Cutting back promotes new growth from which the flower buds emerge.

-In climates where the Texas Star Hibiscus dieback in winter, cutback the plants to 3-4 in. above the ground in late fall or early spring.
+In climates where the Texas Star Hibiscus dieback in winter, cutback the plants to 3-4 inches above the ground in late fall or early spring.
 New growth will emerge from the root system in spring as the temperature warm up.

+Cutting back the plant, encourages the growth of more compact bushes and more blooms.
 Deadhead the spent flower if seeds are not required to keep the plant neat and tidy and also discourage pest and disease infestations.

 Scarlet Hibiscus (Hibiscus coccineus) is easily propagated from stem cuttings at the beginning of the growing season (spring or early summer) when new growth has begun.